 - 2 tablespoons all-purpose flour

 - 1/2 teaspoon salt plus more to taste, preferably kosher

 - 2 cups fresh or frozen chopped broccoli

 - 2 cups shredded cheddar cheese

-- In a Dutch oven or large pot, melt the butter (add salt, if using).
-Add the onion and cook until soft, about 5 minutes.
-Add the garlic and cook 30 seconds.
+- In a Dutch oven or large pot, melt the butter.
+Add the onion and a big pinch of salt.
+Cook until softened, about 5 minutes.
+Add the garlic and cook 1 minute.

 - Stir in the flour and salt until everything is coated and a roux (paste) is formed.
 Slowly whisk in the broth then bring to a boil.

 - Once boiling, add the broccoli.
 Cook until tender, about 8-10 minutes.